John Peyton, Baron Peyton of Yeovil: Outside politics

 Peyton was chairman of the British subsidiary of the Texas Instruments from 1974 to 1990.
 He also held positions with the London and Manchester Assurance Company, Trusthouse Forte, and British Aluminium, of which he was chairman from 1987 to 1991.
 He was treasurer of the Zoological Society of London from 1984 to 1991.

 He published an autobiography, Without Benefit of Laundry in 1997, and a biography of Solly Zuckerman in 2001.

+Peyton died from multiple organ failure at St George's Hospital in London on 22 November 2006.
 He was survived by his second wife, Mary, and his daughter and surviving son from his first marriage.